From podcasts to Clubhouse, audio is filling more of our time. For some families, that’s a problem.

 In Michelle Jimerson Morris’s house, almost everyone has headphones in during the day and into the night.
 Her husband is listening to podcasts while working on his computer from home, and their two kids are on Discord with friends.
 Jami, their 16-year old son, was home-schooled before the pandemic, but his Discord usage has still shot up over the past year.
 The biggest difference, he has found, is that there are suddenly so many more people on Discord for him to talk to and play video games with since covid.
 Despite their individual tech usage, this time has been good for the family, says Morris, who is on a Discord server for fans of the TV show “Supernatural.”

 “The pandemic did nothing but bring us closer together, because the kids have the same sense of humor as my husband.
-They can make a whole night out of Reddit memes and Discord memes, just laughing at them,” said Morris.
+They can make a whole night out of Reddit memes and Discord memes, just laughing at them,” Morris said.

 But Clubhouse, which was launched last year, has gotten the most attention in recent months.
 It’s a social media app that puts people in simple, conference-call-like chat rooms.
 Typically, a few people are allowed to talk at a time while most of the rest are passive listeners who can raise a virtual hand if they have something to say.
-The topics are all over the map, but in the United States, there’s a fondness for self-help, bitcoin, and business advice rooms.
+The topics are all over the map, but in the United States, there’s a fondness for self-help, bitcoin and business advice rooms.
 Some of the most popular rooms are hosted in the evening hours, after work and before bed.

 Clubhouse, an iPhone-only app, requires an invitation to join, which helped it build hype as a semi-exclusive club.
 But it has gone more mainstream in recent months.
-The service has around 10 million people using it every week worldwide, and there are thousands of rooms active happening at any given time, the company shared in February.
+The service has around 10 million people using it every week worldwide, and there are thousands of active rooms happening at any given time, the company shared in February.

 For now, Mary and her husband are trying to apply the same kinds of limits they have for screen time to audio time — no Clubhouse during dinner hours or on Saturdays.
 She says quality time with their daughter is limited, and she is determined to make sure they are present for it.
-But she has also told her husband she recognizes he has social needs and she wants him to meet those.
+But she has also told her husband she recognizes he has social needs, and she wants him to meet those.

 “Let’s figure out a way where you control technology and not the other way around,” she told him.